microcks/microcks/benchmark/README.md

-# K6 load testing on Microcks instnace
+# K6 load testing on Microcks instance

 This benchmark tool provides you an easy way of validating/sizing/evaluating changes on your Microcks instance.
 It allows you to simulate Virtual Users on different usage scenarios and gather performance metrics of your instance.